iSeventeen/autostartup/README.md

 autostartup
 ===========

+###This is a android app:
+  - Auto run when start the phone;
+  - play video and audio;
-An android app: auto run when start the phone, also, it can play audio and video, and read the data from serial port
+  - read the data from serial port;